romainneutron/MongoDB-ODM-Silex-Provider/README.md

 });
 ```

-if you have defineD an alias, you can use it:
+if you have defined an alias, you can use it:

 ```php
 $app['doctrine.odm.mongodb.dm']->getRepository('docs::Demo');